Click on any of the following links for information:

 The Office of International Programs

 The Office of International Programs assists international students and exchange visitors regarding academic, personal, and immigration-related concerns.
 Services include issuing I-20's/DS-2019 documents, new international student orientation, and coordination of global activities for the university community.
 Other services include communication with the Department of Homeland Security (DHS) regarding nonimmigrant students and exchange visitors, re-entry authorization for traveling outside the United States, employment authorization, and extension of stay.
-The Office is located in the Ferguson Building, 2nd floor, Rooms 220 & 221.
-Visit our website at https://www.tamuc.edu/office-of-international-programs/
+In addition to services to the international community, the Office of International Programs advises students interested in studying abroad.
+The Office is located in the Library suite 173.
+Visit our website at https://www.etamu.edu/office-of-international-programs/

 Rayburn Student Center

 The Rayburn Student Center (RSC), the heart of campus, provides programs, activities, and facilities for the campus community to gather, connect, and engage.
-The Rayburn Student Center features 120,000 square feet of modern meeting rooms, a food court, Chick-Fil-A, a Mane Cafe, a University Bookstore, a Student Club, graphic design and campus marketing services, informal lounges, patios, and ATM.
+The Rayburn Student Center features 120,000 square feet of modern meeting rooms, a mini market, a Chick-Fil-A, a Mane Cafe, a University Bookstore, The Club (a student forum space), promotional design and print production services, informal lounges, outdoor patios, Lion Card kiosks, and an ATM.
 The RSC is located on the corner of Neal and Stonewall Streets right across from the McFarland Science Center.
-For more information, please visit our website: http://tamuc.edu/RSC or by calling 903-886-5400.
+For more information, please visit our website: http://etamu.edu/RSC or by calling the RSC Info Desk at 903-886-5400.

 Residential Living and Learning